 In 2015, WVWA installed nesting boxes to be monitored by staff and Conservation Crew (to learn more about our Conservation Crew program, click here).
 Many species have used the boxes and succefully fledged young, including tree swallows and eastern bluebirds.
 All nestlings are banded, allowing us to collect data on their populations over time.

 The restored meadows provide food for countless pollinator species which need particular plants to thrive, like the Monarch butterfly and the juniper hairstreak, a 'Species of Greatest Conservation Need' in Pennsylvania, along with many bee and dragonfly species.

 In 2015, an exclosure was erected to create an area where deer cannot browse the vegetation, allowing for the restoration of native species, and the re-establishment of a healthy landscape where deer are prevented from over browsing – and therefore, negatively impacting – the plant community.
 The increased variety of plants that will grow under the protection of the exclosure will help attract native, beneficial insects, birds, and other wildlife to Crossways Preserve and give WVWA staff and the public a learning opportunity.
 Please read the more about the project here.

 We hope you'll visit, and enjoy all that Crossways Preserve has to offer!

 Access: On Cathcart Road between Morris Road and Township Line Road in Whitpain Township.

 Parking: There is a small parking lot about mid-way on Cathcart Road.

-Habitat: Meadows, Woodland.
+Habitat: 58-acres of meadows and woodlands.
 Several acres are being allowed to progress through natural succession.